Development Guide¶

 The development environment is expected to be a POSIX-compliant system.
 On Windows, WSL will do fine.

 You will need NodeJS to be able to work with the project.
-The project uses yarn as a package and project manager, which is usually integrated with recent NodeJS versions.
+The project uses yarn as a package manager, which is usually integrated with recent NodeJS versions.

 General Development¶